Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 Edit Script¶

-Write a script to write billing data to DataKit for report creation.
+Write the script to write billing data into DataKit for report creation preparation.

 Complete script as follows: